There are 8.7 million species on planet Earth, but how many eat processed food? Which species have seen a massive increase in chronic diseases?

-Thousands of studies consistently point in the same direction which shows that a species-appropriate diet can prevent illness and disease, and we don't have to have a degree in nutrition to know that a healthy, quality life starts from the foundation of what we're all meant to eat - a healthy, appropriate diet.
-This matters for all of us, humans and our horses.
-What we all eat is our body’s fuel, and it affects everything from how we feel, how we sleep, how strong our immune system is; everything we eat shapes our destiny so if we're eating C.R.A.P (Carbs, Refined, Artificial, Processed), us - and our horses - are going to feel like crap.
+Thousands of studies consistently point in the same direction which shows that a species-appropriate diet can prevent illness and disease - we don't have to have a degree in nutrition to know that a healthy, quality life starts from the foundation of what we're all meant to eat - a healthy, appropriate diet.
+This matters for all of us, horse and human - what we eat is our body’s fuel, and it affects everything from how we feel, how we sleep, how strong our immune system is.
+Everything we eat shapes our destiny so if we're eating C.R.A.P (Carbs, Refined, Artificial, Processed), us - and our horses - are going to feel like crap.

 Getting the baseline diet right is essential to keep our horses healthy

-For a doctor or vet not to know about nutrition is like a firefighter who doesn’t know about water.
-Yet how many vets are actually able to advise us knowledgeably on what feeds to give our horses?
+For a doctor or vet not to know about nutrition is like a fireman not knowing about water.
+Yet how many vets are actually able to advise us knowledgeably on what feed to give our horses?
 Hardly any, and let's not forget that many of them are in alliance with certain feed companies for a big fat fee to promote their C.R.A.P. feed.
 Species-appropriate feed and nutrition play no part in any conventional medical training these days.

 We all know that the main food source that our horses are evolved to eat is coarse, fibrous forage, but the trouble is that there's a lot wrong with our grasslands these days, compared to the good old days, thanks to decades of chemical treatments going into the soil.
-More on this later, but the long and short of it is that we now spend a whole lot of our time keeping our horses off their most appropriate foodstuff.
+More on this later, but the long and short of it is that we now spend a whole lot of our time having to keep our horses off their most appropriate foodstuff.

-Instead, we spend a fortune on bagged feeds which promise the earth to give our horses to the very best of health, but ... there's a problem here too.
+So we compensate by spending a fortune on bagged food which promises the Earth to give our horses the very best of health.
+But - there's a problem here too.
 The majority of these shiny bags are full of crops grown and treated with many harmful chemicals; pesticides, herbicides, fungicides - the 'ides' certainly have it when it comes to our agri-crops.
-And it doesn't stop once the crop has been harvested - even after harvesting, the grains and dried grasses are treated to a chemical mould inhibitor before being 'processed' into a foodstuff.
+And it doesn't stop there - once the crop has been harvested, the grains and dried grasses are treated to a chemical mould-inhibitor before being 'processed' into a foodstuff.

-Understandably, it’s an absolute minefield out there in our local feed merchant; hundreds of different brands all promising the same thing but with different marketing slogans.
-Many funded by associations (the Laminitis Trust for one) in order to put their stamp of approval on the bags to lure us owners into buying that product, when it's only about money changing hands and not actually about being healthy for our horses at all.
+Understandably, it’s an absolute minefield out there in our local feed merchant, with hundreds of different brands and their marketing slogans all promising the same thing.
+Many of them are also funded by associations (the Laminitis Trust for one) in order to put their stamp of approval on the bags to lure us owners into buying that product, when it's really only about money changing hands and not actually about being healthy for our horses at all.
 There are many feeds out there saying they're healthy for laminitics, yet still have molasses as part of the composition.

-If I had a quid for every time someone's said to me that they wished it could be so much simpler, I'd probably have a fabulous selection of new rugs for all four of my horses in every size, shape, colour, style and brand.
-Seriously.
-Well, this is what I'm here for, as a horse owner who's been wrung through the feed mill, so let me make it a whole lot simpler for you right now.
-Let's dump the hype for a second and remind ourselves of what a feedbowl is all about:
+If I had a quid for every time someone's said to me that they wished it could be so much simpler, I'd probably have a fabulous selection of new rugs for all my horses in every size, shape, colour, style and brand.
+Well, this is why I'm here, as a horse owner myself, to make it a whole lot simpler for you right now.
+So, let's dump the hype for a second and remind ourselves of what a feedbowl is all about:

-The key role of providing additional feed for our horses is simply to provide a feed carrier in which to add the nutrient supplementation that may be lacking in their forage, specifically the essential vitamins, minerals, protein and essential fatty acids.
+The key role of providing additional feed for our horses is simply to provide a feed 'carrier' in which to add the missing nutrient supplementation that is lacking in their forage, specifically the essential minerals and essential fatty acids.

-Simples.
+Simple.
 It really is, I promise you.
-If our modern-day grass and hay had all the correct nutrient values for equine health, we probably wouldn't need a feedbow other than for specific support, i.e. joints or PPID.
+If our modern-day grass and hay had all the correct nutrient values for equine health, we wouldn't need a feedbow other than for specific support, i.e. joints or PPID.
 As I say as the opening line on our Mineral Solutions chapter, "50 years ago, carrots had 75% more magnesium than today."
-Yet these days, our 21st century grasslands and hay are minerally-deficient to almost criminal levels in many of the essential nutrients, so we have to add in the missing nuts and bolts to balance the chemistry.
+Yet these days, our 21st century grasslands and hay are minerally-deficient to almost criminal levels in many of the essential nutrients, so we have no choice but to add in the missing nuts and bolts to balance the chemistry.
 Again, all covered in more detail in our Why what we feed has to be right page.

-So, take a big, deep breath, grab a cuppa, try not to think about the fortune you spent last week at the feedstore, and let's look at what we can do to make sure we get everything about our horse's feed right, and the health of our horse to boot.
+So, take a deep breath, grab a cuppa, try not to think about the fortune you spent last week at the feedstore, and let's look at what we can do to make sure we get everything about our horse's feed - and health - right.
 First up, let's get an understanding of how - and why - it all went wrong back in the day with the next chapter: So began the world as we now know it or maybe it should be called 'What the heck went wrong?